dotnet/runtime/src/tests/Interop/Swift/README.md

 Reference: https://github.com/xamarin/binding-tools-for-swift/blob/main/docs/ValueTypeModeling.md

+Initially, we should focus on blittable types.
+Later, we may introduce support for other non-blittable types.

 ## Flow for invoking a Swift function from .NET

 Here's the planned flow for invoking a Swift function from .NET if a developer uses a direct P/Invoke and demangled name:
-1. A function name should be mangled during runtime or AOT compilation to resolve the entry point.
-This is necessary for Swift interop but not needed otherwise, as it may slow down the compiler.
+1. A function name should be mangled using the `Binding Tools for Swift` due to limitations for functions that have name overlap.
+Alternative option is to mangle entry points during the runtime or AOT compilation.
+In this case, it may slow down the compiler for non-Swift interops and have limitations for functions that have name overlap.
-    - How to mangle name efficiently?
-    - How to detect the Swift Interop?
 2. Function parameters should be automatically marshalled without any wrappers.
-    - Which types are not supported for automatic marshalling?
-3. A thunk should be emitted to handle a different calling convention, especially for instance functions and for functions with error handling.
+3. A thunk should be emitted to handle the different calling convention, especially for instance functions and functions with error handling.
-    - Implement calling convention using thunks to handle errors, self, etc.
+    - Implement calling convention using thunks to handle self, errors, etc.
     - Is it possible to test instance functions with P/Invoke or COM Interop is required?
 4. The result should be retrieved from the register or stack or indirectly.
 5. Error registers should be checked and if set, an error should be thrown.